nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/covid_dtw.md

 ---
-title: COVID Policy Comparison.
+title: Covid Policy Comparison.
 layout: inner
 lead_text: A clustering project to compare government responses to Covid.
-project_link: 'nicholas-ko-zy.github.io/projects/covid_dtw.html'
+project_link: 'nicholas-ko-zy.github.io/projects/Covid_dtw.html'
 ---
 # Covid-19 Policy Comparison

-_This is a clustering project where I compare the government responses to Covid between countries using [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) - an algorithm which measures the similarity between two signals irrespective of time.
+_This is a clustering project where I compare the government responses to Covid between countries that faced similar Covid fatality rates.
+I used [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) - an algorithm which measures the similarity between two signals irrespective of time.
 The dataset contains information on 229 countries._

 ## Background
-During the course of the pandemic, I had many conversations with people who argued for or against the efficacy of certain COVID-19 policies.
-I myself also questioned if lockdowns were necessary much later into the pandemic, so I looked to see if the data could give answers to **which policies are useful for reducing COVID fatalities.**
+During the course of the pandemic, I had many conversations with people who argued for or against the efficacy of certain Covid-19 policies.
+I myself also questioned if lockdowns were necessary much later into the pandemic, so I looked to see if the data could give answers to **which policies are useful for reducing Covid fatalities.**

-My first task was to cluster countries which experienced similar COVID fatalities.
-I found a way to cluster countries which experienced similar COVID peaks irrespective of when the peaks came using the dynamic time warping algorithm.
+My first task was to cluster countries which experienced similar Covid fatalities.
+I found a way to cluster countries which experienced similar Covid peaks irrespective of when the peaks came using the dynamic time warping algorithm.
 The algorithm I implemented is found in many packages but the one I found most useful is the `ts-learn` package because of its clustering function.

-My second task was to peer into the clusters and understand what policies were imposed at the time of the COVID peaks.
+My second task was to peer into the clusters and understand what policies were imposed at the time of the Covid peaks.

 ## Goal

-Compare policies between countries that experience similar COVID fatalities (by month).
+Compare policies between countries that experience similar Covid fatalities (by month).

 ## Data
-The data was obtained from Google COVID-19 data hosted on github.
+The data was obtained from Google Covid-19 data hosted on github.
 The github page consists of multiple datasets that contain information related to the pandemic like masked movement data, economic data, demographic data.
-You may find the full data set [here](https://github.com/GoogleCloudPlatform/covid-19-open-data).
+You may find the full data set [here](https://github.com/GoogleCloudPlatform/Covid-19-open-data).

 For this project I have used the following datasets